lijia-codinglab/noi2023/README.md

 *Slide 13*

-We don't have a replacement problem for Breafast yet :(
+We don't have a replacement problem for Breakfast yet :(

 *Slide 26*